For Owners

 Move Out Accounting

-If you are looking for full-service management of a property that could be described as unfurnished, single-family, condo, 2- to 4-plex, townhome, or ADU, we might be a perfect fit.
+If you are looking for full-service management of a property or a portfolio of properties that could be described as unfurnished, single-family, condo, small apartment (up to 6 units each), townhome, or ADU, we might be a perfect fit for your portfolio.
+Ask about our lease-only services too!

 Start a Conversation Today

-Whether you are a professional real estate investor or an “accidental landlord,” we can help.
-Single-family homes, small plexes, townhomes, and privately owned condos looking for long-term renters are the perfect fit for Living Room’s portfolio.
+Whether you are a professional real estate investor or a first-time rental owner, we can help.
+Single-family homes, small apartment buildings, townhomes, and privately owned condos looking for long-term renters are the perfect fit for Living Room’s portfolio.
 Our commitment to excellence, education, and technology, as well as our ability to respond and adapt to market forces, means we can confidently provide the highest caliber of service.
 Let’s talk.

 Owner Resources